jaaxk/Mitsui-Commodity-Preiction-Kaggle-Comp/README.md

 # Mitsui & Co.
 Commodity Prediction Challenge

 This repository contains my submission for the [Mitsui & Co.
 Commodity Prediction Challenge](https://www.kaggle.com/competitions/mitsui-commodity-prediction-challenge/overview) on Kaggle.
 The goal of this competition is to predict the future prices of various commodities.
+My approach uses 1d CNNs with hyperparameters found using Bayesian Optimization and PCHIP interpolation of missing values.

 ## Project Structure